gurki/dispin/README.md

 ## Runtime
 - All tests were performed on a _320x240_ greyscale image. <br>
-- All O-Notations are given w.r.t. pixels. <br>
+- All O-Notations are given w.r.t. operations per pixel. <br>
 - All measurements were taken as average on 10000 runs.

 Method | Asymptotic Runtime